 99.9% accuracy

-Achieved precision of the autonomous analysis
+Precision achieved by the autonomous analysis

 Multi-Agent Architecture of the Rakuten Case Study